-Your field of vision is every area that you can see with your eyes pointing straight ahead.
-It is important to have a wide field of vision to help us navigate around, especially when walking or driving.
-You can lose part or all of your visual field through many different ways including cataracts, glaucoma, strokes, circulatory disorders, neurological conditions, certain brain tumours and even smoking.
+Your field of vision is every area you can see with your eyes pointing straight ahead.
+It is essential to have a wide field of vision to help us navigate around, especially when walking or driving.
+You can lose part or all of your visual field in many different ways, including cataracts, glaucoma, strokes, circulatory disorders, neurological conditions, certain brain tumours and even smoking.
 It is essential to have your visual field regularly assessed as many conditions, if caught early, can be treated.

-Our Humphrey Visual Field Analyser is considered the gold standard in advanced visual field testing (and is the instrument recommended by Ophthalmologists).
+Our Humphrey Visual Field Analyser is considered the gold standard in advanced visual field testing (and is the Instrument recommended by Ophthalmologists).
 It accurately assesses how wide and sensitive your visual field is.
-Unlike basic visual field screening which concentrates on evaluating large chunks of your vision at a time, the Humphrey Visual Field Analyser can pick up even very subtle defects in your visual field by analysing each nerve pathway in detail.
-This allows for detection of problems.
-However, even a perfect visual field should regularly be measured as this provides an accurate individual baseline to monitor future changes from again allowing earlier diagnosis of problems.
+Unlike basic visual field screening, which concentrates on evaluating large chunks of your vision at a time, the Humphrey Visual Field Analyser can pick up even very subtle defects in your visual field by analysing each nerve pathway in detail.
+This allows for the detection of problems.
+However, even a perfect visual field should regularly be measured as this provides an accurate individual baseline to monitor future changes again, allowing earlier diagnosis of problems.

 Advanced pressure testing

-To accurately test and monitor the pressure inside your eye a Goldmann pressure test can be conducted, this is considered the “gold standard” test.
+A Goldmann pressure test can be conducted to accurately test and monitor the pressure inside your eye; this is considered the “gold standard” test.
 This is the best and most comparable way of monitoring your eye pressures.
 This test does not require the puff of air used by many pressure machines.